The reasoning.json Protocol

 Read the IETF Internet-Draft · View full ROADMAP.md

-7. Independent Analysis
+7. Independent Analyses and Reviews

-Protocol Architecture Worldview Primary Function
+Protocol Architecture Primary Function

-A2A/ANP (Google) Peer-to-Peer Agent-centric How agents communicate
+A2A / ANP (Google) Peer-to-Peer How agents communicate with each other

-TAP Modular Function-centric How tools are exposed
+TAP Modular How tools are exposed